onsi/prolific/README.md

 into CSV files ready for import into Tracker.

-Nothing fancy here.
-Just a CSV file that you manually import into tracker.

 ## Installation

 To install from source, make sure you have the Go toolchain installed, then: